youshen-lim/TalentSol-ATS-Supervised-Classifier-for-Initial-Candidate-Screening-and-Prioritization/README.md

 *   `upsampled_training_data.csv`: The final upsampled and preprocessed dataset used for training.
 *   `optimized_tfidf_logistic_regression_pipeline.joblib`: The trained scikit-learn Pipeline object for the **Optimized TF-IDF Model (Tuned N-grams)**.
 This pipeline includes the preprocessor (with optimized TF-IDF vectorizers and OneHotEncoder), the scaler, and the Logistic Regression model.
 This is the recommended artifact for making predictions on new data.

-## Inference and Integration
+## Inference

-To use the trained model for predicting on new job applicants and integrating into a system:

-1.  **Load the Trained Pipeline:** Load the `optimized_tfidf_logistic_regression_pipeline.joblib` file using `joblib.load()`.
-2.  **Predict:** Apply the loaded pipeline's `predict_proba()` method to new, unseen applicant data (after ensuring it has the expected column structure).
-The output probabilities can then be thresholded using the optimized decision threshold (approximately 0.4994 based on the evaluation aiming for 70% recall).
+For detailed information on how to use the saved model pipeline for making predictions on new data, including understanding the prediction logic and using the standalone `predict.py` script, please refer to **Section 7: Prediction Logic and Script for Inference** within the main notebook (`TalentSol_ATS_ML_Project.ipynb`).

+A brief overview of the prediction process:

+To use the saved pipeline for making predictions on new data, you first need to load the pipeline file using `joblib.load()`.
+New applicant data needs to be prepared in a pandas DataFrame with the expected columns.
+This DataFrame is then passed to the loaded pipeline's `.predict_proba()` method to get probability scores.
+Finally, an optimized decision threshold (determined during model evaluation) is applied to these probabilities to classify applicants as 'Best Match' or 'Not Best Match'.

+The `predict.py` script is provided in the notebook as a standalone example of how to load the pipeline and perform inference, including handling command-line input for data files.

 ## Engineering Integration Recommendations

 For integrating this model into a production ATS (like TalentSol), consider these principles and recommended services:

 *   **Start Simple and Iterate:** Begin with a straightforward and lightweight architecture.
-This is a **key engineering tenet**.
+This is a key engineering tenet.
 For a problem like initial candidate screening, which involves handling a high volume of candidates and prioritizing for high recall, starting simple allows for faster experimentation and testing to quickly determine if the solution is effective before adding complexity.
 Avoid unnecessary complexity ("bloat") that could negatively impact inference performance or operational costs.
 Iterate and add complexity only when necessary to meet specific requirements.
 *   **Explainability and Transparency Document:** Create a clear and easy-to-understand document explaining how the model works, its limitations, the data used, and how predictions are made.
 This document is crucial for users of the system (recruiters, HR personnel) and other stakeholders (business leads, legal) to build trust, ensure fair usage, and understand the model's impact on the hiring process.
 *   **Real-time Data Pipeline:** Implement an efficient pipeline to preprocess new applicant data using the loaded pipeline's transformers.
 Recommended services for building data pipelines include serverless functions (e.g., Cloud Functions, Lambda), containerization platforms (e.g., Cloud Run, Kubernetes), or batch processing services (e.g., Dataflow, EMR) depending on latency and throughput requirements.
 *   **Data and Model Storage:** Securely store raw data, processed data, and the trained model pipeline.
 Cloud Object Storage (e.g., Cloud Storage, S3, Blob Storage) is suitable for raw data and model files.
 Managed databases (e.g., Cloud SQL, RDS, Azure SQL) can store structured applicant data.
 Consider a Feature Store for managing and serving features consistently.